 I could have climbed over Ben Dreavie from here, but the summit was hidden in cloud and the going was likely to be pretty boggy.
 I was also tired by this stage, so I chose to follow the road to Achfary and Lochmore Lodge.
 Reaching the Lodge, I left the road and took a forest track which required a stiff climb to Bealach nam Fiann.
 It suddenly felt very remote again as I followed the path towards Loch Glendhu.

 I decided to descend to camp next to the waterfall at the northern shore of Loch Glendhu.
-This was a lovely spot, but I did have the noise from a small hydro works all night.
+This was a lovely spot, but there was only just enough room for my small Terra Nova tent.
+And I did have the noise from a small hydro works all night.
 I sat watching the lights of Unapool across the loch in the distance, and missed Max’s company.

 Day 5: mileage ??
 Gave up measuring at this point.